 - Itching may intensify in warm conditions

 - Self-injury or infection nay result from heavy scratching and biting

-Sarcoptic mange is clinically diagnosed by examining a skin scrapings under a microscope and identifying sarcoptes scabiei.
-Obtaining a definitive diagnosis is difficult with this method.
-The problem is they are fast and difficult is to catch.
+Sarcoptic mange is clinically diagnosed by examining skin scrapings under a microscope and identifying sarcoptes scabiei.
+Obtaining a definitive diagnosis is difficult with this method as they are fast and difficult is to catch.
 Only 20% of cases have a positive scrape.